 - Sprinkle baba ganoush with additional paprika and parsley and serve with pita bread and chopped vegetables.

 - Preheat oven to 450-degrees.
-Halve eggplants and bake, cut side down, for 35-40 minutes, until flesh is softened.
-Let cool slightly before proceeding to step 3 above.
+Halve eggplants place on a baking sheet.
+Bake cut side down, for 35-40 minutes, until flesh is softened.

 - Allow to rest, until cool enough to handle.

 - Scoop the eggplant flesh into a colander set over a bowl, and let drain at least 10 minutes; discard liquid.